 Find a balance between putting in the work, and getting the necessary time to rest.

-Check in daily with your Teacher to receive important notices and some inspiration to get your day started off on a high.
+Check in daily with your Support Coach to receive important notices and some inspiration to get your day started off on a high.
 Know what to focus on with our Weekly Learning Compass Sessions and join our Group AMAs to get extra help with your modules and learn from your peers.

 Rewarding yourself with something you enjoy doing can be a good way to keep yourself motivated.
 Whenever you've reached a milestone or accomplished what you've had planned for a particular study session/day/week, you can reward yourself with something positive.
 Love gaming?
 Reward yourself with 30 minutes of uninterrupted gaming time.